 If home ownership is on the cards, get a full run-down of the costs you’re likely to come across.

-Not caring about your super
+14. Not caring about your older self

-There’s a lot to think about when it comes to the short and long term, but the good thing is doing a little bit now can make a big difference down the track.
-For more tips, follow us on Facebook.
+There’s a lot to think about when it comes to (admittedly) this weekend, but also what’s further down the track, but the good thing is a few little steps now can make a big difference later on.